coda/packs-sdk/docs/guides/blocks/sync-tables.md

 });
 ```

 This formula fetches items from the external data source, adjust them to fit the schema, and returns them.
-The return value must be a [`SyncFormulaResult`][SyncFormulaResult], which is an object where `result` property contains the array of item objects.
+The return value must be a [`SyncFormulaResult`][SyncFormulaResult], which is an object where the `result` property contains the array of item objects.

 ```ts
 pack.addSyncTable({